 Dr. Compin has written published academic papers and articles and frequently makes presentations for national audiences.
 Nick has served on many National Cooperative Highway Research Panels (NCHRP) and actively participates in Transportation Research Board (TRB) meetings and American Association of State Highway and Transportation Officials (AASHTO) committees and subcommittees.
 Nick has also taught courses in Planning and Transportation Management at the University of California, Irvine, and California State Universities at Sacramento and San Jose.
 Courses Nick has taught at SJSU’s Mineta Transportation Institute (MTI) include MTM 215: Transportation Planning and Project Development and MTM 297: Emerging Technologies for Transportation System Management.

-Dr. Nick Compin graduated in 1988 from CSU Chico with a B.A. degree in English.
-He worked for the California Journal, a public affairs magazine, and at State Net, the nation´s largest legislative tracking firm (1990-93), both in Sacramento.
-He returned to academia at the University of California, Irvine, receiving an M.A. degree in Social Ecology in 1996 (Rail Transit Station Development and the Municipal Land-Use Decision-Making Process) and a PhD in Urban and Regional Planning in 1999 ( The Four Dimensions of Rail Transit Performance: How Administration, Finance, Demographics, and Politics Affect Outcomes).
+Dr. Compin graduated in 1988 from CSU Chico with a B.A. in English.
+He worked for three years in the private sector (government affairs/legislative tracking and analysis) and returned to academia at the University of California, Irvine, receiving his M.A. in Social Ecology (1996) (Thesis: Rail Transit Station Development and the Municipal Land-Use Decision-Making Process) and his PhD in Urban and Regional Planning in 1999 (Dissertation: The Four Dimensions of Rail Transit Performance: How Administration, Finance, Demographics, and Politics Affect Outcomes).